-heroic.
-Not a muscle quivered.
-He the victim, and when taken, knew intuilooked upon the preparations for death tively the price of his rash contidence, and unmoved; his countenance changed not, FAID IT, without a murmur. -and his whole bearing was firm and 'The following are the names and places manly.
+looked upon the preparations for death tively the price of his rash confidence, and anmoved; his countenance changed not, PAID IT, without a murmur. -and his whole bearing was firm and The following are the names and places manly.

-The executioner now removed his em- upon the Moro at the time of the execubroidered coat, his sash, cravat, and all tion.
-It will be seen that they comprise the insignia of his military rank, in token only a part of the 155 said by the Spanof disgrace.
+broidered coat, his sash, cravat, and all tion.
+It will be seen that they comprise the insignia of his military rank, in token only a part of the 155 said by the Spanel disgrace.

-General Lopez, with his hands tightly bound together in front, stepped forward and in a strong, clear voice, slowly spoke to those around as follows;
+General Lopez, with his hands tightly bound together in front, stepped forward, and in a strong, clear voice, slowly spoke to those around as follows:

-" I pray the persons who have compromised me to pardon me as I pardon them.
+"I pray the persons who have compromised me to pardon me as I pardon them.